davidforteguerre/Fleet-Data-Analysis/README.md

 # Fleet-Data-Analysis
-Short exploratory analysis of airline fleet data
+This is a short exploratory analysis of airline fleet data.
+The dataset is available on Kaggle at https://www.kaggle.com/traceyvanp/airlinefleet